 How to do it: The Coral Coast is a fantastic region to explore by car with a number of wildlife-watching tours available.
 Our Coral Coast holiday itinerary includes 13 days car hire as well as a tour of Rottnest Island and a Whale Shark Discovery tour.

 Cosmopolitan, outdoorsy and effortlessly laid back Sydney is a dream whatever your taste in urban environments.
 So comprehensive is the cities appeal that even those that despise metropolitan environments will find something to love.
 Situated on the world's largest natural harbour and blessed with a plethora of delicious eateries this city is the perfect base to start your Australia adventure from.
-To make the most of your time in Sydney see this 72 hour itinerary put together by our travel butlers or this 3 day guide by Aussie native Lauren.
+To make the most of your time in Sydney see this 72 hour itinerary put together by our concierge or this 3 day guide by Aussie native Lauren.

 In many ways Melbourne is perceived as Sydney's little brother.
 At Flight Centre we know that couldn't be further from the truth.
 Melbourne is, above all, effortlessly cool.
 The trendy side-streets lined with coffee shops and artful murals are more akin to a scene you may expect to see in a Mediterranean city.
 It is consistently listed as one of the world's most liveable cities, make it part of your itinerary (possibly on a road trip) and see exactly why.

 Further up the coast from Sydney and Melbourne Brisbane sits proudly as the capital of Queensland, the Sunshine State.
 The city is used as a base from which to explore this corner of Australia's extensive natural riches but is worthy of a visit in itself.
 If you're visiting with family check out this guide of things to do with children.